Why should you know the best self-publishing companies available? Picture this:

 So, Should You Choose a Retailer or an Aggregator?

 Well, all of this depends on your personal marketing strategy.
 Just remember… with retailers, you get a bigger slice of the pie.
 But in theory, aggregators can help you put your work in front of a wider audience.

 As you can see, Amazon rules to the roost with over 85% of book market share.
 However, that other 15% is pretty important.
 So, how do I self publish my books?
 Which market or aggregators do I use?
 Well, scroll down to the bottom to find out.
 But in the meantime, let's look at the top self publishing companies and see what type of aggregators or retailers are out there.

 Best Self Publishing Book Companies of 2019

-Owned by Amazon, KDP is the top dog when it comes to self-publishing.
+Owned by Amazon, KDP is the top dog when it comes to the best self-publishing companies.
 The amount of sales done through Amazon dwarfs the competition.
 All of it.
 This comes from their widespread reach to customers and lucrative royalty offers.
 KDP pays out 35% or 70% of the book’s price, depending on the option you choose.

 KDP offers a very unique program with KDP Select as well.
 This is where you give Amazon 90 days of exclusive rights–meaning you can’t list it anywhere else for that time–in return for discount promotions and countdown deals.
 Also, if using KDP Select, your book becomes part of the Kindle Lending Library and Kindle Unlimited.
 Here you will get paid by the amount of pages your subscribers read.
 And here’s the best part: If you find success through KDP Select, you can re-enroll your book as many times as you want.